ckools/MarkupLabel/README.markdown

 ### What about all the tags CoreTextToy provides?

 UILabel isn't quite as configurable as CoreTextToy's label code.
 As such not all tags supported there are supported by this code.
-Go use CoreTextToy if you need image tags and strikethrough etc.
+Go use CoreTextToy or NSHTMLTextDocumentType if you need image tags.

 ### So how do I get HTML into a UILabel?